Very good choice

 • Not applicable (0 points)

-• Are auditors required to solicit external stakeholder input during the audit process?
+• Are auditors and assessors required to seek external stakeholder input during the audit and oversight assessment process?

 Possible answers